aimsee/42_piscine/README.md

  - Be focus while you are making corrections.
 This is where you can learn the most from people that are ahead of you in the exercises.

  - Write tests in exams, and **do not forgot to erase them** before your commit.

+ - Be comfortable with Git commands before the first rush (pull/push, branch and merge) or your teamwork will be a mess.

  ### Set up

  I'm currently using [Sublime Text 3](https://www.sublimetext.com/) as text editor.
 It's an easy to use editor and you can highly modify it depending on your settings and packages installed.